artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

 * Pneumatic Valve Lockouts secure the handles or levers of pneumatic valves, such as ball valves or gate valves, which control the flow of compressed air or gas.
 * Pneumatic Plug Lockouts cover the end of pneumatic plugs and fittings to prevent them from being connected or disconnected.
 * Air Line Lockouts are used to isolate sections of pneumatic tubing or hoses to prevent the flow of compressed air through specific lines.
-* Regulator Lockouts are used to secure the adjustment knobs or handles of pressure regulators.<br>
+* Regulator Lockouts are used to secure the adjustment knobs or handles of pressure regulators.<br><br>

 ### Gas Cylinder Lockouts